tamilieberman/Pipette-Guide-96/README.md

 A shared dropbox between your PC and tablet will allow you to easily open index.html on your tablet. <br>

-Feel free to rename index.html, so that you can have one html file per plate. <br>
+Rename index.html, so that you can have one html file per plate. <br>

 If running on a Mac or Linux machine you can make this slightly faster by double-clicking on generate.sh in step 3.
-You may need to change the first line of generate.sh to point to the correct directory. <br>
+You will need to change the first line of generate.sh to point to the correct directory. <br>

 As of May 2016, there are suitable tablets available online for ~$60 (e.g. bestbuy.com, newegg.com)